NumPy Notebook

 rng.shuffle(a) # shuffle in place

-Always create a Generator with default_rng(seed) for reproducibility.
-Avoid the legacy np.random.seed() pattern — it uses a global state that can cause subtle bugs in larger codebases.
+Always create a Generator with default_rng(seed) so you can reproduce the same numbers later.
+Avoid the old np.random.seed() pattern.
+It uses a global state that can cause hidden bugs in larger projects.

 Common Patterns